-This guy kept fighting the war for 30 years after Japan surrendered
+This guy kept fighting World War II for 30 years after Japan surrendered

 Hiroo Onoda was an Imperial Japanese Army intelligence officer who refused to believe that World War II had ended.
 He spent nearly 30 years holding out in the Philippine jungle waiting to be officially relieved.